 Can I just hire overseas workforce on an as-needed basis?

-- you need to hire on a regular basis;
+- you have a genuine need to hire migrants;

 - you have made genuine, but futile, attempts to recruit New Zealanders over a period of time (with exceptions for the jobs paying twice the median wage and those on the Green List);

 - you have a history of recruiting and training New Zealanders (in some cases, a certain percentage of those is required on your workforce);

 - you bear full responsibility for your staff, supervising the work they do and paying their wages;